anabakh/Let-s-Bee-Friends-SMP/README.md

 Features:

 -We stick to vanilla Minecraft experience, but in the near future we plan on adding some additional functionality.
-But don’t worry, we will keep it ass vanilla as possible.
+But don’t worry, we will keep it as vanilla as possible.

 -Fast servers that will hold heavy load even on the friday evenings 😏.